prateekgargX/Git-Demo-Repo/README.md

 # Git-Demo-Repo
-A repo to demonstrate git workflow
+A repo to demonstrate git workflow like this
-Like this